The General Misconception

 Alternatives to Milk Chocolates

 So, does this mean that vegans are stuck with dark chocolates and can no longer enjoy the sweet tastes that are usually associated with milk chocolates?
 Luckily for all the vegans out there, a wide range of dairy milk alternatives have been introduced in the market.
 What’s even better for vegans, is that many companies have realised that they can use such milk alternatives as substitutes to the milks added in milk chocolates, thus creating delicious concoctions which retain the creamy and sweet flavours that we are used to, while also being vegan and healthy.
+If you've just heard about vegan milk for the first time, check out our blog - Vegan Milk: Types, Benefits, and Brands – Vegan Dukan for a deeper dive into vegan milk.

 Introducing the Alternatives